Dvach: Political stance

 There is generally no common political stance among website users.
-Some of them do not like politics at all, and fiery political discussions outside of /po/ and similar boards may result in bans for participants.
-Nevertheless, Dvach shares a large part of its audience with many alt-right forums, such as PLUM community on VK.
+Some of them do not like politics at all, and fiery political discussions outside of /po/ and similar boards.

 Many widespread political memes originated on 2ch.hk.
 Users who do not like Vladimir Putin call him Pynya, while his supporters may call his opponent, Alexei Navalny, Sisyan (literally "tittied", referencing a photo of Navalny being overweight with manboobs).

 In October 2018, Dvach users disclosed true identity of one of suspects who was allegedly involved in the poisoning of Sergei and Yulia Skripal and other British subjects in Salisbury.
 They emailed several Bellingcat investigators to whom they provided public photos of him showing his real name on a board of honorably awarded military serviceman and his participation in public events in the Russian Far Eastern High General Military Command Academy.

-Namazov has said that he is "left-leaning".
-As an ethnic Azerbaijani, he does not support Russian nationalists.
-Abu described Navalny, who associated with nationalists in the past, as a populist, and actively promoted the Sisyan meme denigrating Navalny.
-Some users say Namazov cooperates tightly with Russian police and special services, revealing the data of the users who promote mass protests or advocate for extremist organisations.

 Controversies

 Pranks

 After incidents like terrorist attacks or mass shootings, Dvach users prank people on social networks with fake eulogies, featuring the site owner Nariman Namazov or former porn star Sasha Grey as victims or perpetrators, akin to how Sam Hyde is accused of being the perpetrator of various shootings by users on 4chan.

-In 2015, Sasha Grey reacted to and denied the rumor that she was murdered during the War in Donbass.
+In 2015, Sasha Grey reacted to and denied the rumor that she was murdered during the war in Donbas.

 In January 2019, Novaya Gazeta reported that according to its sources, the perpetrator of the 2018 Magnitogorsk gas explosion was "Norimonov Namazjon Wakabliyevich", later refuting this information.